joesuf4/home/README.md

 The other tunable is the `${_bcs_roles[@]}` array at the top of `.bcsrc`, to set the range of assumable AWS roles for your company.

-Finally, toss everything but the `[default]` block out of `~/.aws/config`.
-`bcs` will manage all your AWS logins and role assumptions from your default credentials in `~/.aws/credentials`.
-Currently the `op` automation for MFA logins are disabled, but go through the pre-March 2023 history of the `.bootstrap` script if you want MFA on your AWS CLI use cases.

 # Home directory git repo